📅 Last updated: 16th Sep 2023 | 🕒 Est. reading time: 19 mins

 The mobile app is also very impressive, with one of the best user experiences of any DJ pool, offering seamless integration with Serato, Rekordbox, Traktor and Virtual DJ.
 You can also easily put tracks into crates on the go for a later download.

-As it’s not obvious on the surface, DJCity probably wouldn’t be among the strongest contenders for underground electronic music or for mainstream back-catalogues.
-However, it does stand out as one the best DJ pools for Hip Hop.
+As it’s not obvious on the surface, DJCity probably wouldn’t be among the strongest contenders for underground electronic music or for mainstream back-catalogues, and there are some cheaper options out there.
+However, it does stand out as one of the best DJ pools for Hip Hop.
+Visit their website here to sign up.

-These guys have a more than adequate database size, with a massive selection of sub-genres.
-Pricing wise, it’s at least 50% cheaper than the leading competitors’ pro plans, so definitely worth considering if you’re an open-format/mobile DJ.
+These guys have a huge database with a massive selection of genres.
+Pricing wise, it’s at least 30% cheaper than the leading competitors’ pro plans, so definitely worth trying if you’re an open-format DJ of any sort!

 Cost: $19.99 US per month